mirte-robot/mirte-documentation/doc/tutorials/using_another_mcu.rst

 Prepare microcontroller
 =======================

-As mentioned during the :ref:`software installation <Install MIRTE Software>` the MIRTE robot needs some software on the microcontroller to work.
+As mentioned during the :ref:`software installation <Installation>` the MIRTE robot needs some software on the microcontroller to work.
 MIRTE uses a modified version of the Telemetrix protocol for this.
 This step is only needed when you have another MCU then the Raspberry Pi Pico (i.e. STM32, Arduino Nano, or Arduino Uno).